 - Do not put your fertilizer out when the grass is wet.

-- Mid-summer your soil test will likely tell you to put some Iron out with your soil fertility recommendations.
+- Mid-summer your soil test will likely tell you to put some iron out with your soil fertility recommendations.

 Comments